EarlWaud/dqs-samples/README.md

 # dqs-samples
-Samples for the Docker Quick Start guid
+Samples for the Docker Quick Start guide